tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 could be written that does this.
 I think the site does some AJAXy something that I haven't figured out yet, but would be easy to parse this with something like Selenium, PhantomJS, or jsdom that renders the whole page.

+## Files I've produced
+Here are some files that I've already produced so that you don't have to create your own.
+I've referenced the programs that produced these files, but haven't been trying to download the data more than once, so I suspect that the programs won't work quite as you expect them to.